 Ans:

-29. How do you manage and reduce build times in Azure DevOps for a large project?
+29. What approaches are effective for reducing build times in Azure DevOps for large projects?

 Ans: